-- An entry in the remote host's authentication or proxy files - · Knowledge of a valid remote account and its password
+- An entry in the remote host's authentication or proxy files - Knowledge of a valid remote account and its password

-Table 3.1 summarizes the Remote (R) commands.
-(For complete command descriptions, see Section 3.8.)
+Table 3.1, "Summary of Remote (R) Commands" summarizes the Remote (R) commands.
+(For complete command descriptions, see Section 3.8, "Command Descriptions".)

 Command Description RCP Copies files between the local host and a remote host or between two remote hosts.
 Authentication is performed on the remote host or hosts using the user name supplied by RCP or by authentication or proxy files.
 RLOGIN Connects to the remote host, which starts an interactive login session.
 Authentication is performed on the remote host using the user name supplied by RLOGIN.
 RSH Connects to the remote host, which executes the command you specified.
 Authentication is performed on the remote host using the user name supplied to RSH.
 RSH/PASSWORD Uses the REXEC facility to connect to the remote host, which executes the command you specify.
 Authentication is performed on the remote host using the user name and password supplied by RSH.
-SSH Establishes a secure connection to the remote host.